 BackgroundDavid Alfaro Siqueiros (1896–1974), one of the great Mexican artists of the twentieth century, painted América Tropical in 1932 on the second story exterior wall of the Italian Hall, located in the center of El Pueblo de Los Angeles Historical Monument in downtown Los Angeles.
-Measuring approximately 80-by-18 feet, América Tropical depicts a Mexican Indian, crucified on a double cross beneath an American eagle, with two sharpshooters taking aim at the eagle from a nearby rooftop.
+Measuring approximately 80 x 18 feet, América Tropical depicts a Mexican Indian, crucified on a double cross beneath an American eagle, with two sharpshooters taking aim at the eagle from a nearby rooftop.

 Commissioned for the Plaza Art Center, the mural was controversial from the start and within a year of its completion was partially covered with white paint; within a decade, it was completely painted over.
 With the rise of the Chicano mural movement in the 1960s, there was renewed interest in the mural, and since then there have been efforts to preserve it.

-In 1988 the Getty Conservation Institute entered into a collaborative partnership with El Pueblo de Los Angeles Historical Monument, a department of the City of Los Angeles, to conserve the mural.
+In 1988 the Getty Conservation Institute entered into a collaborative partnership with El Pueblo de Los Angeles Historical Monument, a department of the City of Los Angeles, to conserve and protect the mural.
 In the years that followed, the GCI measured environmental conditions, analyzed the paint and plaster, performed the first phase of conservation treatment, and digitally documented the mural's condition.

-- To carry out final conservation treatment of the mural and to monitor and maintain it for ten years
+- To carry out conservation treatment of the mural and to monitor and maintain it for ten years

 - To construct a shelter that will ensure protection of the mural in the future